Work From Home Statistics

 (Owl Labs)

 This is the leading source of stress cited by employees.
-Remote working statistics from 2022 show the overall stress levels are higher than in 2021 for 45% of workers, and with hybrid work being the new normal, the leading stressor is no longer connected to the workplace.
+The overall stress levels were higher than in 2021 for 45% of workers, and with hybrid work being the new normal, the leading stressor is no longer connected to the workplace.

 Before the pandemic, 84% of remote employees worked primarily from home.